Master of MusicThe study

 Mariaplaats

-Master of Music in brief
+Master of Music - Performance: short description

-Why the Master of Music at HKU?
+Why choose the Master of Music at HKU?

 Excited?
 Apply now!

-Course in figures
+The programme in figures

 Go to Course in figures